 Regular Riders: Five (5) categories of students entitled to bussing.

-- Rural Riders: these are students who reside beyond the walk limits attending their catchment school.
+- Rural Riders: are students who reside beyond the walk limits and are attending their catchment school.
 The school locater below may be used to determine walking distances to the catchment area school. http://mybaragar.com/index.cfm?event=page.SchoolLocatorPublic&DistrictCode=BC33

-- Overflow/alternate School Riders: are students who are asked to attend a school outside his/her catchment area due to lack of space (overflow) or a student assigned to an alternate school.
+- Overflow/Alternate School Riders: are students who are asked to attend a school outside his/her catchment area due to lack of space (overflow) or a student assigned to an alternate school.
+(Walk limits may prevail)

-- English language learner riders: students approved by Student Services enrolled in English language learning (ELL) classes.
+- English Language Learner Riders: are students approved by Student Services and are enrolled in English Language Learning (ELL) classes.

 - Special Needs Riders: students who are unable to walk to and from school due to physical or mental disabilities.
-Approval from Student Services is required, administrative regulation 710.3 refers.
+Approval from Student Services is required, as per Administrative Regulation 710.3.

 Courtesy Riders: Three (3) categories of students eligible for courtesy bussing.

 - Conditional Riders: are students living between the regular rider zone and the no rider zone attending their catchment area school.
 Bussing may be provided based on availability of seating on an existing bus route.
 Priority will be given to elementary students and students living furthest away from the school.

 - Special Program Riders: are students attending special programs approved by the School Board such as special reading programs and drug and alcohol referrals.
 (Walk limits apply)